AnonymousSubmission71/SEAMS-25-artifact-71/README.md

 This will initiate a context exchange between **Federation 1** and **Federation 2** using the target federation's ID.
 The exchange respects the data exchange policy, so if the policy does not allow it, the exchange will fail.

+For the rest (to make sure you can "play" with a fully connected network of federations):

+1. In Federation 1's app.py, use the Context Exchange After Collaboration endpoint with "Federation2" as the target.

+2. In Federation 2's app.py, run the endpoint with "Federation1" as the target, then run it again with "Federation3" as the target.

+3. In Federation 3's app.py, run the endpoint with "Federation2" as the target, then run it again with "Federation4" as the target.

+4. In Federation 4's app.py, run the endpoint with "Federation3" as the target
 ---

 ## Testing Data Interaction Between Communities